Housing Application & Renewal

 The University determines students' housing assignments based on:

 - Date and time of receipt of the Housing Application

 - Priority status*

 Returning students who renew their Housing Contract prior to the established deadline are given “priority status” and are reassigned first.
 Incoming first-year and transfer students with priority status are assigned next.
 This includes students who have been admitted to the University, have registered for classes, completed the application, paid the Housing Deposit, and submitted the required Medical History & Immunization Record before June 1 (fall semester) or January 1 (spring semester).
 The date on which correspondence is received in writing by the Office of Residence Life will constitute the basis for determining the student’s compliance with deadlines.
 Incoming students without priority status are assigned next, and returning students without priority status are assigned last.

 Every reasonable consideration will be given to students’ preferences for housing accommodations, room, and roommate(s).
 However, students are not guaranteed a specific accommodation, room, or roommate(s).
 Additionally, all assignments are made without regard to race, sexual orientation, religion, or national origin, and the University rejects all requests for assignment changes based upon these reasons.

-If you need to change the information or preferences you have listed on your Housing Application, please submit the Change of Application eForm by June 1st and indicate the information you need updated.
-Changes to applications or preferences cannot be made after this date.
+If you need to change or update the information or preferences you originally provided in your Housing Application, please submit the Housing Change Request eForm by June 1st and indicate the information you need updated.
+Changes to application information or housing preferences cannot be made after this date.